 - Throw a Barrel at It: The Stage 2 boss attacks this way.

 - Throw Down the Bomblet: The Stage 4 boss throws bundles of dynamite as his weapon.

-- What the Hell, Player?: Shooting the gunslingers during the Showdown at High Noon boss battle in the third stage will prompt the gunslingers to say, "I said you can't shoot 'til we draw!"
+- What the Hell, Player?: Shooting the gunslingers during the Showdown at High Noon boss battle in the third stage before they draw will prompt the gunslingers to say, "I said you can't shoot 'til we draw!"

 This third game contains examples of:

-- Big Bad: Yoshiki Tokita, the leader of the rouge JGSDF troops in the final mission.
+- Big Bad: Yoshiki Tokita, the leader of the rogue JGSDF troops in the final mission.

 - Bilingual Bonus: The game is entirely in Japanese.

 - Dolled-Up Installment: This was originally Seigi no Hero, a Spiritual Successor to Police 911.

 - Dub Name Change: Mission titles.
 "Justice and Judgement" is actually "Lethal Enforcers 3" in Japanese version.

 - Genre Shift: The game doubles as a Racing Game, since you're trying to beat your opponent to the next checkpoint by taking out enemies who are slowing your progress down.

 - Far East Asian Terrorists: The villains of "Airport 2004" and the rogue JGSDF soldiers in "Lethal Enforcers 3".